 During the warm summer months, it’s natural to want to get outside and take advantage of the welcoming sunshine.
-However, summertime can put children with special needs at an increased risk of injury or other health complications.
-To help avoid these, there are several steps you can take:
+Summertime can also put children at an increased risk of injury or other health complications.
+Here are some of our tips for protecting your special needs child in the summer.

 In addition, some children who are neurologically impaired cannot tolerate prolonged exposure to higher temperatures without significant effect on their core body temperature.
-These children should avoid outdoor activities during the heat of day.
-Efforts should be made to provide air conditioning in the bedroom, school buses and classrooms to avoid serious reactions to the heat.
+For these reasons, taking the right steps to preventing a child from getting dehydrated during the summer months is imperative.
+To avoid serious reactions to the heat, a special needs child should avoid outdoor activities during the heat of day.
+Also, adequate air conditioning in the bedroom, on a school bus, and in the classroom are essential to their summer safety.

-The heat can also have a negative effect on children with asthma or chronic lung diseases.
-During the heat of day, the air quality index can be poor, making it difficult for these children to breathe.
-Staying indoors in an air-conditioned environment is important to keep these children healthy.
+The heat of the day can also have a negative effect on a child who has asthma or a chronic lung disease—the air quality index can be poor, making it difficult for a child to breathe.
+That’s why staying indoors in an air-conditioned environment is critical.

 - Drink plenty of fluids, but avoid drinks with caffeine or a lot of sugar

 - Drink fluids at least 30 minutes before going outside

 - Apply sunscreen SPF 15 or higher at least 30 minutes prior to going outside even on cloudy days.
 Re-apply every two hours or after swimming or sweating

 - Wear wide-brimmed hats, and light-colored, loose-fitting clothing